lingeringwillx/sims2py/README.md

 **compressed** (bool): Indicates whether the entry is compressed or not.

 **name** (str): Contains the name of the entry for supported entry types.
 Keep in mind that changing this value will not change the actual name in the entry's content.
-To write the new name to *content*, use the *write_name* function.
+To apply the new name to the entry, use the *write_name* function.

 ### Methods

 **Entry(type_id, group_id, instance_id, resource_id=None, name='', content=MemoryIO(), compressed=False)**

-creates an entry containing the provided arguments.
+Creates an entry containing the provided arguments.

 **copy()**